cjbarrows/morbles/README.md

 [x] BUG: ball shouldn't show up beyond right-most column [ ] BUG: you shouldn't be able to "uncomplete" a level
     - is this still a bug?
 I don't think so
+[ ] REFACTOR: gate "curves" into keyframe animations
+    - maybe use Angular animations?
+[ ] also add 'gate handoff' when 'gate' is added to map [ ] BUG: check proxy above-and-to-the-right of gate

 ## Notes